Understanding The BRRRR Method Of Real Estate Investment

 - A stable job with steady income

 - No criminal behavior or history of eviction

 You can find this information by meeting with the potential tenant, having them fill out an application, reviewing their credit report, asking for references and performing a background check.
 Of course, you’ll want to make sure you get their consent and follow all housing laws.

-When determining the rent, you’ll want to make sure it is fair to your renter and produces a positive cash flow for you.
-You can determine this by subtracting the total expenses to own and rent the home from the total amount of monthly rent you’ll charge.
-Using a very basic example, let’s say you charge $1,500 per month for rent and your mortgage payment is $800.
+When determining the rent, it’s important that it’s both fair to your renter and able to produce a positive cash flow for you.
+You can determine this by subtracting the total expenses to own the home from the total amount of monthly rent you’ll charge.
+Let’s say you charge $1,500 per month for rent and your mortgage payment is $800.
 Barring any other expenses, your cash flow is $700 per month.
 Look at rental rate comparables to help you find the right price.

-In the BRRRR method, you do a cash-out refinance so you can use the money to purchase another distressed property to flip and rent out.
-In order to do this, you’ll need to find a lender that offers a cash-out refinance and you’ll need to meet the qualifications of the loan.
+In the BRRRR method, you do a cash-out refinance on your investment property so you can use the money to purchase another distressed property to flip and rent out.
+To do this, you’ll need to find a lender that offers a cash-out refinance, and you’ll need to meet the qualifications of the loan.

-While the lender will have its own set of requirements, you’ll need to meet a minimum credit score requirement (typically around 620 for a cash-out refinance), a maximum DTI (usually around 50% or less) and have equity in the home.
+While the lender may have its own set of requirements, you’ll need to meet a minimum credit score requirement (typically around 620 for a cash-out refinance), a maximum debt-to-income ratio (usually around 50% or less) and have equity in the home.
 You may also need to own the property for a certain amount of time before you can get a cash-out refinance.